For critical reception of “Art or Bunk?” go here.

 考える看護: ナースのための哲学入門 co-written with Jan Reed, translated by Minoru Harashida

-Ethology and Ethical Change – in Cora Diamond on Ethics (co-authored with Michael Bavidge – Edited by Maria Balaska (forthcoming).
+Ethology and Ethical Change – in Cora Diamond on Ethics (co-authored with Michael Bavidge) – Edited by Maria Balaska, 2021

-Cosi Fan Tutte and the Lease of Voice – in Cavell on Aesthetic Understanding – Edited by Garry L. Hagberg (forthcoming).
+Cosi Fan Tutte and the Lease of Voice – in Hagberg, Garry L. Stanley Cavell on Aesthetic Understanding.
+1 edition.
+Palgrave Macmillan, 2018.

-Do Animals Need a Theory of Mind? co-written with Michael Bavidge, in Against Theory of Mind (Palgrave Macmillan, March 2009), editors Alan Costall and Ivan Leudar.
+Do Animals Need a Theory of Mind? co-written with Michael Bavidge, in Against Theory of Mind (Palgrave Macmillan), editors Alan Costall and Ivan Leudar, 2009.

 You may need a jstor or athens or academia.edu password to access the text of published articles and reviews.
 Conference and workshop papers are available in pdf format by clicking on the link.

 The shape of lives to come.
 Experimental Gerontology.
 11721–24., 2019